 MACHADO & TEIXEIRA, (2017) found that human dignity has an inverse relationship with mass exodus/employee turnover.
 When an organization practice human dignity fairly the degree of mass exodus will be relatively lower because the commitment level and job satisfaction among employees will be high.
 Similarly, the lower level of human dignity in an organization can cause higher chances of mass exodus due to high job dissatisfaction and lower organizational commitment among employees.

 Organizations that are violating the rights and policies of human dignity are actually raising questions related to the fairness of the level of organizational justice and also affecting the degree of job satisfaction, citizenship behavior, organizational commitment, and employee self-esteem and self-efficacy.
 The prevalence of such practices in an organization causes negative impact over the level of human dignity and also negatively affects the employee’s motivation level at workplace, which in turns lower down their job satisfaction and commitment in the long run.
 Furthermore, it also causes negative perception of organizational justice among its employees and adversely affects the organizational citizenship behavior, which in turns increases the turnover intentions among its employees (Lucas, 2015).
-Pirson and Dierksmeier, (2014) suggested that to avoid mass exodus, human dignity in an organization should be “respected, protected, and promoted”.
+Pirson and Dierksmeier, (2014) suggested that to avoid mass exodus, human dignity in an organization should be “respected, protected, and promoted” (p.no……?).
 He further explained that dignity in an organizational setting is not the responsibility of the management alone, and this is the thing that people usually perceive wrongly.
 Every member of an organization should respect, protect and promote the dignity of others to create a positive and fair organizational culture.

 The negative relationship between human dignity in an organization and mass exodus has also been found by Bosman, (2014) because according to him the status of human dignity in an organization works as a foundation to the fair and just distribution of financial and socio-emotional rewards.